mikeStr8s/frozen-wastes/docs/index.md

 WOULD YOU PLEASE STOP EDITING MY WORK!!

 I have been at this university for decades and no other professor has to deal with this much disrespect!
-Just because I add embelishments does not mean that this doesn't meet acedemic standard!
+Just because I add embellishments does not mean that this doesn't meet academic standard!

 <hr/>